Epilepsy & Seizures

 The natural history of Ullrich congenital muscular dystrophy has been reported in a cohort of 13 patients followed up in a single center (26).
 In summary, decline in motor and respiratory function is more rapid in the first decade of life, and deterioration is not always correlated with age or severity at presentation.
 Management of respiratory functions and introduction of noninvasive ventilatory support are crucial in the follow-up of these patients.
 Failure to evaluate for nocturnal ventilation needs may lead to death in the teenage years (05).

-Bethlem muscular dystrophy is at the milder end of the clinical spectrum of collagen VI–related dystrophies and is characterized by joint contractures and proximal muscle weakness.
-Intermediate COL6-RD clinical features are in the middle of the clinical spectrum between the Ullrich and Bethlem phenotypes.
-Because all the disorders are variations on the same underlying genetic disruptions, the subclassification is more for clinical utility in describing the condition and prognosis of a particular patient rather than defining a distinct clinical entity from within the cluster of collagen VI–related dystrophies (09).
+Bethlem myopathy is subject to many of the same complications, typically later in life, with lower risk.
+Because the disorders are variations on the same underlying genetic disruptions, the subclassification is more for clinical utility in describing the condition and prognosis of a particular patient rather than defining a distinct clinical entity from within the cluster of collagen VI-related dystrophies (09).

 A 3-year, 9-month-old boy presented with developmental delay at the age of 20 months.
 He was born at term with a birthweight of 3200 g by cesarean section (breech presentation) without a complicated delivery.
 He had congenital hip dislocation as well as neonatal hypotonia and stayed in the hospital for the first 25 days because of respiratory and feeding problems.